lxgr-linux/pokete/wiki.md

 - Does not evolve

 ### Steini
-A squared stone that can casually be found on the ground
+A squared stone that can casually be found on the ground.
 ```
  +-------+
  | o   o |